top of page

 The Preparation of UKL-UPL

-The UKL-UPL form is filled in by the person in charge of the business and/or activity at the business and/or activity planning stage.
-The preparation of the UKL-UPL form begins with the provision of data and information in the form of description of the business plan and/or activity and/or technical approval.
+The UKL-UPL form is filled by the person in charge of the business and/or activity at the business and/or activity planning stage.
+The preparation of the UKL-UPL form begins with the provision of data and information in the form of a description of the business plan and/or activity and/or technical approval.
 1 (one) UKL-UPL form can be used for a business and/or activity that is planned for more than 1 (one) business and/or activity whose planning and management are interrelated and located within a single ecosystem stretch.

 • minister, for businesses and/or activities that:

-2. located across provinces; and/or
+2. is located across provinces; and/or

 • governor, for businesses and/or activities that: